fedspendingtransparency/usaspending-api/loading_data.md

 * `python manage.py load_executive_compensation --all` - Loads executive compensation data for any currently loaded submissions.
 For more information on other options for this command, reference the command's help text.

 * `python manage.py load_subawards --all` - Loads subwards for any currently loaded submissions.
 For more information on other options for this command, reference the command's help text.
+Note that this command only needs to be run when subaward data has been updated after the original submission has been loaded; during the normal submission loading process the current set of subawards will be loaded.